complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/skip-logic.md

 [screenshot of skip logic rules implement for above example showing match all criteria]

+## Adding Skip Logic to a Stage

 You may include as many rules for a given stage that you wish, applying them to alters, edges, and egos as is appropriate.
 Finally, all skip logic can be modified and deleted at the location you defined it simply by clicking on the rule itself or selecting the ‘x’ in the corner of the rule, respectively.